Peace Mala: Charitable status

 On 21 February 2007, Peace Mala, already a company limited by guarantee and not having a share capital, was entered in the Central Register of Charities as Registered Charity No. 1118053.

 Patrons

 Rowan Williams, Archbishop of Canterbury, was patron of Peace Mala from 2003 until 2008, and was succeeded by Lama Khemsar Rinpoche, Spiritual Director of the Yundrung Bön Study Centre.

 Rowan Williams

 Williams and Evans first met when he visited Coedcae School to give talks to the pupils about his work as Archbishop of Wales, a position now held by Barry Morgan.
-Williams was one of the first persons to be contacted by Evans when she came up with the idea of the Peace Mala.
+Williams was one of the first people to be contacted by Evans when she came up with the idea of the Peace Mala.
 One of Williams's final acts as Archbishop of Wales was to join 14 other religious dignitaries in the launch of the Peace Mala in November 2002.

 In 2003 Evans invited Williams to be a patron; he held the position until 2008.